cleveland-metroparks/GIS-Update/README.md

 # Stephen

 ## Infrastructure
-* Updating servers for vulnerability scan
+* Updated servers for vulnerability scan
 * Fixed blocking issues on new maps print server
+  * Porting over datasets for display on new pring server

 ## Funding opportunities
+* ~$50,000 in funding from World Bank Tanzania as extension to work in Zanzibar, unknown timeline
+* Possible project of unknown size opening up in northern Tanzania
-* Innovation Challenge Fund 2020
+* ~~Innovation Challenge Fund 2020~~
- * Potential partners
-  * World Resources Institute
-  * Deltares
-  * Humanitarian OpenStreetMap Team
-  * GPS Renewables
+  * Challenge cancelled
 * Video demonstrating OpenDroneMap capability underway

 ## Travel and Presentations
-* OpenStreetMap Mali OpenDroneMap Workshop, February 21-27
-* Memoirs Program, Rwanda, February 28 - March 11
+* _Open source data processing with OpenDroneMap_ presented by Corey Snipes, one of our newer, local OpenDroneMap contributors will take place remotely at the 3-day DroneCamp short course on drone, June 23-25
 * World Bank meeting originally scheduled for May now moved to November